15 Fun Facts About the Netherlands

 3. The Netherlands was the first country to legalize same-sex marriage

 Laws permitting gay marriage and those that allowed same-sex couples to adopt children came into effect on April 1, 2001.
 The mayor of Amsterdam at the time, Job Cohen, married four couples at midnight on April 1 to commemorate the occasion.
-Amsterdam itself is also known for being very LGBT-friendly, with its many gay bars, the gay pride and the Homomonument in the center of the city, a tribute to the lives of gay men and women.
+Amsterdam itself is also known for being very LGBT-friendly, with its many gay bars and the Homomonument in the center of the city, a tribute to the lives of gay men and women.

 4. The national anthem is the oldest in the world

 The Wilhelmus is the country’s national anthem.
 Although it did not become the official anthem until 1932, the music dates back to at least the year 1572, making it the oldest melody used in a country’s anthem.
 The origin of the lyrics are uncertain, but it is said that the words are at least 400 years old.